tomszink/dotfiles/README.md

 - ToDos

-  - Use global vars where useful
+  - Use global vars where useful; have an example file a personal files, which gets "gitignored"
-  - Use templating for .zshrc to change the file location
+  - git config file, local
+  - bash
+  - tig
+  - atom?
+  - install additional tools with homebrew: zsh, oh-my-zsh, tig, silver-searcher, icdiff